annadowling/ansibleCloudArch/README.md

 # ansible-architecture
-Sample Open Source AWS Application and Lambda code used to demonstrate the functionality for this assignment can be found here: https://github.com/aws-samples/lambda-refarch-voteapp
+Sample Open Source AWS Application and Lambda code used to demonstrate the functionality for this assignment can be found here: https://github.com/aws-samples/lambda-refarch-voteapp This code has been modified substantially to suit the use cases outlined below.

 This Serverless architecture looks at using AWS Lambda and other services listed below to build a dynamic voting application, which receives votes via SQS / SNS, aggregates the totals into Amazon DynamoDB, and uses Amazon Simple Storage Service (Amazon S3)to display the results in real time via lambda event triggers.